Sean Rickman: Career

-In 1989, Rickman traveled from his hometown, Washington D.C., to Los Angeles, CA at the request of his father, who introduced him to owner of Third Stone Records and American cinematic music director, Richard Rudolph.
+In 1989, Rickman traveled from his hometown, Washington, D.C., to Los Angeles, California, at the request of his father, who introduced him to owner of Third Stone Records and American cinematic music director, Richard Rudolph.
 Rudolph, known as "Dick" or to his friends and family as "Dickie" was the former husband of Minnie Riperton who Phil Upchurch, Rickman's father, had worked in the short-lived band, Rotary Connection in the 1960s.
 Rudolph released an album of moderate success with the band Saigon Kick.
 He later assigned Rickman to work with American record producer, Stewart Levine.
 Warner/Chappell Music, Inc. signed Rickman to a publishing deal and gave him an advance, used to cover an entertainment attorney, transportation and studio expenses during the remainder of his time in Los Angeles during the late 80s and early 90s.
-In the early months of 1992, Sean returned to Washington, D.C. and began performing with DC area reggae band Blacksheep.
-In the final months of 1992, Jamie Brown (owner of Sister2Sister Magazine) recommended Rickman to Kim Jenkins of Ardent Studios in Memphis, TN.
+In the early months of 1992, Sean returned to Washington, D.C., and began performing with DC area reggae band Blacksheep.
+In the final months of 1992, Jamie Brown (owner of Sister2Sister Magazine) recommended Rickman to Kim Jenkins of Ardent Studios in Memphis, Tennessee.
 Rickman immediately relocated to Memphis and recorded a demo with producer Angelo Earl.
 Earl placed him with rising star Shawn Lane, whom Rickman instantly recalled from a Guitar Player Magazine article entitled "Unknown Greats" which he had read in years prior.
 Shawn Lane was sought out and signed by Jim Ed Norman, President of Warner Bros.
 Records in Nashville.
 Eventually the group toured the US with Robben Ford and released Shawn Lane's Powers of Ten album which was produced by the legendary Andy Johns.
 This was followed with the Tri Tone Fascination album release along with two instructional videos on REH video.
 In 1993, Rickman again relocated to Los Angeles to perform with his father, veteran musician Phil Upchurch.
 They toured Europe and performed in the Southern California area.
 Producer Angelo Earl relocated to Los Angeles to work with him, but they both returned to their hometowns following a devastating 6.7 magnitude earthquake in January 1994.